Complete Golf Store Business Logo

 A good impact screen acts as a barrier for the ball, preventing it from hitting the plywood or the wall.
 Golf simulator impact screens are available in a wide range of sizes, including small, medium, and large.

-Buying a good golf simulator screen is vital as it bears an impact on the whole game experience.
-Invest in a screen built using quality materials to withstand a real golf ball's high force impact.
+Buying a good golf simulator screen is vital as it bears an impact on the whole experience.
+Invest in a screen built using quality materials to withstand a real golf ball’s impact.
 If you try to cut corners and purchase a screen that is of the wrong size or not well-made, you may have to deal with accidental damage caused when the ball misses the screen.

 Therefore, choose one that is made of durable materials and can generate clear, bright images from the projector.
 Also, look for screens that come with an enclosure as it offers the below advantages: